fidelman/mokker/readme.md

 A route path, define the endpoints at which requests can be made.
 Supports query parametres.

 ##### controller: function
-A request method, how the endpoints should responde to the request.
+A request method, how the endpoints should respond to the request.
 The same controller as in Express Routing.
 ```
 const controller = (req, res) => {
     // params – params in query string /api/:id